Ow II, Return of the Booboo

 You'll have to excuse my lack of postings over the past 2 weeks.
 As you can imagine, I've been extremely busy at the Games.
 I'll try do a few posts to cover events leading up to the present.

+I'll pick up where I left off, training in Altenberg.
+My secret weapon worked out quite well.
+The track was super fast, exactly as I had planned, and sharpened me up nicely.
+By the time I got to the Torino track it wasn't very intimidating at all.
+In fact by the end of official training I was starting to really enjoy the track.
+It became more of a challenge than an ordeal.
+But I'm getting ahead of myself, so much to tell.
 After training in Altenberg, Chris and I drove down to St Moritz for some last training runs.
 On the way we stopped off in Munich to change our car for a big BMW X5 jeep.
 Clifton had some concerns about us having enough space for all our sleds and not being able to get to the competition venue in the event of heavy snow so X5 is was.
 Very big and comfy with a big engine to match.
 It also looks pretty flash, so we didn't feel like scruffy scumbags driving around St Moritz.
 Ironically it doesn't have much boot space but it was so comfy we weren't gonna complain.
+Training was going pretty well in St Moritz just when fate decided to step in.
+On the last training run of the last day of training disaster struck.
+The skies clouded over, animals fled the area, quakes rumbled the land, statues wept blood and I stepped in too close to my sled whilst loading onto it.
+I hit the small metal bumper on the rear of my sled and split my heel wide open through the back of my shoe.

 Twenty minutes later I was in Klinik Gut being examined by some very clean and efficient looking swiss doctors.
 I was extremely fortunate not to have hit the achilles tendon, that would have put me out of any sport for the next 18 months.
 As it was I got 4 stitches in the heel.
 It was stiff and sore but I had to hope that it would heal somewhat in time for my Olympic competition ten days away.